 G2 rating: 4.4/5 (101 reviews)

-Choose Factorial if: You want affordable all-in-one HR with strong mobile UX and self-service for employees.
+Choose Factorial if: You want affordable all-in-one HR software for your small business with strong mobile UX, employee self-service, and fast setup out of the box

 What makes great HR software for small businesses?